Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

-The preceding section reduced the task of estimating the variance of a linear estimator to a task of estimating the corresponding (known) quadratic form in the (unknown) potential outcome vector $\parav$.
+The preceding subsection reduced the task of estimating the variance of a linear estimator to a task of estimating a (known) quadratic form in the (unknown) potential outcome vector $\parav$.
 For our purposes, the central problem is that some quadratic forms cannot be estimated well.
-In particular, some pairs of potential outcomes may never, or only very rarely, be observed at the same time, and this can make the task difficult or impossible.
+In particular, some pairs of potential outcomes may never, or only very rarely, be observed at the same time, and this makes it difficult or impossible to estimate the quadratic form.

-The exposure mappings and the experimental design determine which exposures are simultaneously realizable, which in turn determines which outcomes are simultaneously observable.
-Consider the random subset $\Obs \subset \Pop$ given by